meilisearch/specifications/text/0059-geo-search.md

 >There is no `geo` ranking rule as such.
 It is in fact within the `sort` ranking rule in an obfuscated way.
 >
 >`_geoPoint` built-in sort rule can sort documents in ascending or descending order.
 See Technical Aspects part.
+>
+> The `:desc` order is not supported due to a technical limit.
+See Technical Aspects part for more details.

 #### GET Search `/indexes/{indexUid}/search`